Puran Singh

 Professor Puran Singh (ਪ੍ਰੋ. ਪੂਰਨ ਸਿੰਘ; 17 February 1881 – 31 March 1931) was a Punjabi poet, scientist and mystic.
-Born in Abbottabad, now in Pakistan, in a Sikh family, he is acclaimed as one of the founders of modern Punjabi poetry.
+Born in Abbottabad, now in Pakistan, in a Sikh family, he is one of the founders of modern Punjabi poetry.

 He passed his matriculation examination at the Mission High School Rawalpindi in 1897 and, after obtaining a scholarship for the years 1900 to 1903, obtained a degree in Industrial Chemistry from Tokyo University in Pharmaceutical Sciences.

 Though a born Sikh he became a Buddhist Bhikshu and a sanyasi under influence of Ukakura a Japanese Buddhist monk and Swami Ramtirath respectively before he finally got settled as a Sikh mystic when he came under influence of Bhai Vir Singh during a Sikh Educational Conference meeting at Sialkot in 1912.

+Early life

+Singh was born in a Sikh Ahluwalia family at Abbottabad, Punjab, British India on 17 February 1881.

 As mystic

 Four crucial events—his Japanese experience, his encounter with the American poet Walt Whitman, his discipleship of Svami Ram Tirath, and his meeting with the Sikh saint Bhai Vir Singh—were influential.
 As a student in Japan, he was impressed with the land and its people, and was greatly influenced by the romantic aestheticism of Okakura Kakuzo, Japanese artist and scholar.
 Walt Whitman, the American poet, had left a deep impression on his poetics and practice as on his world view.
 It was in Japan that he met Rama Tirtha, under whose influence he took on the identity of a monk.
 An encounter with Bhai Vir Singh in 1912 led to his formal return to Sikhism.